postylem/pmi-dependencies/README.md

-# PMI dependencies from XLNet
+# PMI dependencies from contextual embeddings

-## Accuracy of XLNet PMI dependencies
+## Accuracy of PMI dependencies

 ```
 pmi-accuracy/